Mary Barton on Librivox audiobook; New Warby Parker glasses, Newman in Shoreline; Up-zone data.

 The result is an increasingly frantic competition for the available housing.
 In recent decades, rents have climbed much faster than incomes.
 In 1991, the median monthly rent in New York City was $900.
 By 2021, the median renter was paying $1,500 a month for housing.

-And by the way, while preserving 15% for single-family homes might sound bad to a writer in New York, it’s 75% in Seattle! (with a slight caveat allowing mother-in-law cottages.)
+While preserving 15% for single-family homes might sound bad to a writer in New York, it’s 75% in Seattle! (with a slight caveat allowing mother-in-law cottages.)

 Previous